chess254/dockerfiles/cs/README.md

-User code execution environment for both C# and F#.
+User code execution environment for C#, F#, and Visual Basic.

+Visual Basic support provided by the `mono-vbnc` package.